Abbotsford, British Columbia Garden Guide: Planting Dates, Frost Dates and Growing Season

 Spinach is usually one of the easier crops to grow here.

-Abbotsford usually gives zucchini enough season that maturity is rarely the hard part.
+Abbotsford usually gives strawberries enough season that maturity is rarely the hard part.

 Strong fit

-Abbotsford usually gives peppers enough season for reliable maturity.
+Abbotsford usually gives beans enough season for reliable maturity.

 This crop usually gives gardeners some real room to work with.